Anticipatory Technology with Fractal Logical Entailments

 criticism of the science up to this point.

-Various techniques are proposed that
+Various techniques are

 involve the further categorization and differentiating of self-similar